Health & Well-being Resources

 Frequent alcohol and/or drug use can impact your physical health, mental well-being and academic success, so it’s important to know where your alcohol and/or cannabis use stands.

-UAlbany offers free recovery resources, including counseling and weekly meetings, to all students through the Collegiate Recovery Program and CAPS’ STEPS Program
+UAlbany offers free recovery resources, including counseling and weekly meetings, through the Collegiate Recovery Program and CAPS’ STEPS Program

 alcohol-drugs